 1. Whip up some pumpkin purée

-Pumpkin purée is the No. 1 use for the fleshy insides of your pumpkin, and it’s super easy to make.
+Pumpkin purée is the number one use for the fleshy insides of your pumpkin, and it’s super easy to make.
 Start by cutting your pumpkin down the middle.
 Scoop out the seeds and guts, and set them aside for later.

-Once you’ve made your pumpkin purée, it’s ready for use in all your favorite pumpkin recipes, from pies to pancakes.
+Once you’ve made your pumpkin purée, it’s ready for use in all your favorite pumpkin recipes, from pies to pancakes to soups.
 Any extra can be stored in the freezer for several months, which means you can ditch all that canned pumpkin when Thanksgiving comes around.

 2. Make a pumpkin planter

-This is a great use for a carved or uncarved pumpkin, and anything that adds a little natural beauty to the yard is a win to us.
+This is a great use for a carved or uncarved pumpkin.
 Head down to your local nursery, pick up some annuals, and use your pumpkin as the planter!
 It will be a festive decoration for a few days, and then you can plant the whole thing right in the backyard.
-The pumpkin will naturally compost and provide fertilizer for your plant.
+The pumpkin will naturally compost and provide fertilizer for your plants.